X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 20 INPUT E, X, I$
 30 INPUT "ENTER ANSWER"; A$(42)
 ```
-When this program `RUN`s, the quesiton mark appears to prompt the operator that the Commander X16 is expecting an input for line 30.
+When this program `RUN`s, the question mark appears to prompt the operator that the Commander X16 is expecting an input for line 30.
 Any number typed goes into A for later use in the program.
-If the anwser typed was not a number, the `?REDO FROM START` message appears, which means that a string was entered when a number was expected.
+If the answer typed was not a number, the `?REDO FROM START` message appears, which means that a string was entered when a number was expected.
 If the operator just hits <mark>**RETURN**</mark> without typing anything, the variable's value doesn't change.

 Now the question mark for line 20, appears.
 If we type only one number and hit <mark>**RETURN**</mark>, the Commander X16 will now display 2 question marks `(??)`, which means that more input is required.
 You can just type as many inputs as you need, separated by commas, which prevents the double question mark from appearing.
 If you type more data than the `INPUT` statement requested, the `?EXTRA IGNORED` message appears, which means that the extra items you typed were not put into any variables.